 - the type of browser and operating system you are using

-- the address of the referring site (for example, the previous site that you visited)
+- the address of the referring site, such as the previous site that you visited

 - the address of the pages accessed and the documents downloaded.